Whatsapp Icon

 Non-Hodgkin's Lymphoma Diagnosis

-He came back home lost in his thoughts, had his lunch and hardly talked to me.
+My husband came back home lost in his thoughts, had his lunch and hardly talked to me.
 Later, I asked him how was his reports.
 He told me that he had Non-Hodgkin's Lymphoma, a type of cancer.
-When he told me about his cancer, I was emotionless and totally numb.
+When he told me about his cancer, I was emotionless and numb.
 I didn't know what to say or how to react, which can be the same for most of us because none of us are brave; the situations make us brave.
-He told me that the doctors told him not to worry and that he will be alright, which gave me the hope to fight this disease.
+He told me that the doctors said not to worry and that he would be alright, which gave me hope to fight this disease.

 During that time, cancer was practically a death sentence in our society.
 Even in films, it was shown that being diagnosed with cancer meant that the person would die within a few days.
-Therefore, Non-Hodgkin's Lymphoma diagnosis came as a shock to us, but we had faith in the doctors, God, and not even for a single second did I feel that he will not be with us.
-We decided to pass this test with flying colors.
-We took it as a challenge and decided that we will see whatever that comes on our way.
+Therefore, the Non-Hodgkin's Lymphoma diagnosis came as a shock to us, but we had faith in the doctors, and God, and not even for a single second did I feel that he would not be with us.
+We decided to pass this test with flying colours.
+We took it as a challenge and decided that we would see whatever that comes on our way.

 Non-Hodgkin's Lymphoma Treatment

 We were together most of the time.
-He never got admitted; he used to take Chemotherapy sessions in daycare.
-We made sure that everything was taken care of.
-We kept on doing what the doctors told us.
+He never got admitted; he used to take Chemotherapy sessions.
+We made sure that everything was taken care of and kept on doing what the doctors told us to.
 The most important things that helped us a lot are music and positivity.
 My children were young, my son was doing engineering, and my daughter was in class 9th.
 Though they were young, they behaved very maturely.
 We all were living our lives as normal as we could.

 He was okay after six cycles of chemotherapy, but after two years, he got a relapse and the low-grade Non-Hodgkin's Lymphoma was turned into high-grade cancer, which became the toughest part of our journey.
 He was advised to go for a bone marrow transplant.
 We were confined in one room for his BMT, and my children were outside.
 My daughter had board exams at that time.
 He was dangerously ill, and they both might have had a lot of pressure on their mental health for those 30 days.
 All of us had a lot of patience and perseverance.